apresdev/apres-terraform/modules/aws/dynamodb/README.md

 }
 ```

-and the stack is deployed to the AWS account 12345689012 in us-east-2, the table name will be `123456789012-systemtest-us-east-2-mytesttable`
+the table name will be `SystemTest-mytesttable`

 ### Enforced Best Practices

-The following best practices are applied to the bucket:
+The following best practices are applied to the table:

 | Id          | Policy                                                                |
 |-------------|-----------------------------------------------------------------------|